angelapopa/sws/README.md

   - [x] try out GET, POST requests with the new data models on the new database `swshotels` (don't forget to change the db name in the `sever.js file`)
   - [ ] add paging for the get request (`/hotels`)
   - [ ] add navigation (HATEOS)
-  - [ ] how to define facilities for hotel/room?
+  - [x] how to define facilities for hotel/room?
+There is no data in the dataset regarding facilities, so we create an endpoint and add facilities exclusively through the api
   - [x] how to define availability for rooms?
 Currently the db has the schema.org value InStock for all entries.
 So we ignore this data for now.
   - other todos ...